M.S. Emergency and Disaster Management - Fire Science Administration

 However, no matter where you are in your career now, as a graduate of our program you will have applicable skills and an impressive university credential.
 Your master’s degree will be an important step forward in your career, moving you closer to your dream of a promotion to lieutenant, captain or battalion chief or becoming an arson investigator or fire marshal and more.

-The convenient, online delivery method is ideal for fire service professionals and others who are currently employed and want a regionally and nationally accredited education that fits their personal schedules.
+The convenient, online delivery method is ideal for fire service professionals and others who are currently employed and want a nationally recognized, regionally accredited education that fits their personal schedules.
 That’s you, right?
 Study when and where you want and finish fast.
 When you’re ready to enhance your career prospects as a fire science professional, we’re ready to help you achieve your goal.

 Guiding you through your studies is Dr. Robert Diemer, a Saint Leo University professor and Director of our Department of Public Safety Administration.
 Well-known in local and national investigative and law enforcement circles, Dr. Diemer has served as a Deputy Sheriff, State Coordinator for the Florida Sheriff’s Association Statewide Task Force, and Chief of Investigations for the Florida Department of Environmental Protection’s Division of Law Enforcement.
 Dr. Diemer was also responsible for managing and coordinating the operations of the Florida Department of Environmental Protection’s Environmental Terrorism Response Team.